lmc-eu/spirit-design-system/packages/web-twig/DEPRECATIONS-v3.md

 Add `isScrollable` prop to the `ModalDialog` component.

-### ModalDialog Uniform Appearance

-The uniform `ModalDialog` appearance will replace current behavior in the next major release.
-Current mobile appearance will remain accessible via the `isDockedOnMobile` property.

-#### Migration Guide

-Add `isDockedOnMobile` prop to the `ModalDialog` component.

 ### Alert `danger` Icon

 The `warning` icon as a fallback for the `danger` color in the Alert component will be removed in favor of the `danger` icon.